Explore

 Understanding Weather Tornado Warnings: Recent Severe Storms Impact the East Coast and DMV

-The Eastern United States has recently faced a period of intense atmospheric volatility, characterized by a rapid succession of severe weather events.
+Severe storms and tornado warnings affected parts of the Eastern United States before moving toward the Northeast.
 Residents across the Mid-Atlantic and Northeast have had to remain hyper-vigilant as weather tornado warnings and severe thunderstorm watches became the norm over the past 24 hours.
 The storm system, which initially hammered the District of Columbia, Maryland, and Virginia (DMV) region, has since migrated eastward, leaving a trail of heavy rainfall, localized flooding, and significant wind damage in its wake.

 Severe storm clouds over a metropolitan area